curtisburns/wdi-project-one/README.md

 ...I think that this will set you on your way to writing easy to read, effective and scalable code.

 Another win for me would have to be the graphics and audio.
 Having looked at moving squares for all but the final day of the week, I underestimated how much of a difference these would make to the feel of the game.
 I do feel I was correct in focusing on the functionality before the visuals, but nonetheless, I really felt proud once I got to the version that I presented.
 ___
-## Blockers

-I ran into an issue where I added collision detection on both the bullets and the enemies.
-The issue was that when the bullet checked if it had hit an enemy on each interval, and the enemy did the same, what was supposed to happen was that they both individually delete themselves from the game.
-What actually happened was that either the bullet would delete itself or the enemy would delete itself.
-This was due to fact that there would be a mismatch between both the enemy and bullet setIntervals depending on when a bullet fired or enemy spawned.
-The bullet would check if it collided, and before the enemy could do the same, it would delete itself or vice versa.
-The other object would go on not detecting it had hit anything.
-It was apparent that it was best to add the collision detection on either one of the other (the bullets and player in this case) and add a signalling function for the enemies to decide what to do based on whether the bullet felt it had hit or not.

-Refactoring was also an issue for me, as I had pumped a lot of functionality into the game that I had got to the point where if I was to go any further, I had to cut down on existing code.
-I was also getting errors that were harder to debug because of how much I had to go through to fix.
-When condensing repeated code, I actually broke my game on the day before deadline, but with the help of my tutor, we worked on getting it up and running again.
-In doing so, I also fixed my previous errors, which was my original intention!
-This was also a great opportunity to learn from and see how an experienced coder addressed their problems (or mine).
-___
 ## Future features